 We encourage you to reach out during this month to one or more of your elected officials to schedule a meeting with them for a date that is mutually convenient for you both (whether this occurs in March or later).
-Think about which elected officials at the local and state levels show the most potential/interest to become a champion for children and youth based on their track record/priorities/current support for community schools, and pursue a meeting with them.
-The goal of this action, meeting with an elected official, is to help them first build awareness, and then support, for the specific policies and funding you are asking them to champion to increase equity and opportunity for your community's children and youth.
-The elected official could be a school board member, city councilor, county commissioner, mayor, state legislator, or governor.
+Think about which elected officials at the state level show the most potential/interest to become a champion for children and youth based on their track record/priorities/current support for Community Schools, and pursue a meeting with them.
+The goal of meeting with an elected official is to help them first build awareness, and then support, for the specific policies and funding you are asking them to champion to increase equity and opportunity for your community's children and youth.
+The elected official could be a state legislator or governor.